Technology to help you in the home

 Some of the devices can also prompt the person as well, for example, to alert them to take their medication if they are out and about.
 These devices can be linked to a 24-hour monitoring service or linked straight to a smart mobile phone held by the carer or family to alert them.

 There are many more GPS trackers out on the market.
-Suppliers you can buy this technology from directly, including Argenti, are listed on our directory.
-View our directory.
+Suppliers you can buy this technology from directly, including Argenti, are listed on our Community Directory.
 In addition, many of the mobile phone providers are starting to offer GPS tracker technology alongside their traditional phone device, so you may prefer to check with those providers as well.

 Often you can take basic practical steps to prompt and support a person with early memory loss, such as using laminated signs for reminders and chalkboards with calendars nearby to remind them of important appointments.
 Often these practical and cheap solutions are very effective in providing support initially.

 There are many technological devices that can support a carer by providing them with an alert.
 For example, if the person gets up in the night and the carer sleeps in another room, consider items such as a bed-leaving sensor that would alert if the person who is likely to fall, got out of bed.

 If a carer is worried about leaving the person at home, it may be helpful to look for a careline that will enable them to call for help in an emergency and contact the carer.
 A careline can be linked to several sensors at a time.
 When the alarm is activated, either manually or via an automatic device, an adviser will speak to the person to establish what kind of help they need, before taking appropriate action.
 This could include contacting someone the person has assigned as a responder (a local family member, neighbour, or friend) to visit and check that they are all right.
 If necessary, the adviser will contact the emergency services.